 Erik’s composition style is diverse, with a strong orchestral and electronic background.
 He is capable of producing a quirky, ethnic instrument based score for one film, and a large, dramatic orchestral score for the next.
 He excels at combining different musical styles and electronic instruments to create an original soundscape.

-Video game work includes Adventure Time: Magic Man’s Head Games, as well as countless indie games and VR projects.
+Video game work includes music for Diablo III: Rise of the Necromancer by Blizzard Entertainment, an expansion for Diablo III, the fastest selling PC game of all time.
+He also composed for Adventure Time: Magic Man’s Head Games, as well as countless indie games and VR projects.
 After a rewarding career as a musician, Erik moved to New York to attend New York University and study film scoring where he received his Master’s Degree in Music.
 Erik conducted a live orchestra at Lincoln Center, performing his original score synched to the video.
 Erik currently resides in Los Angeles.